UltraEngine/Documentation/Lua/Entity_EmitSound.md

 Returns a speaker that can be used to control the sound.

-This method may return NULL if the listener is out of range of the sound.
+This method may return nil if the listener is out of range of the sound.